-3.6.
+6.6.
 Maximum Payload

-The rated payload of the Robot Arm depends on the center of gravity offset of the payload, see Figure 3 Mechanical Interface on page 38
+The rated payload of the Robot Arm depends on the center of gravity offset of the payload as shown in Figure The relationship between the rated payload and the center of gravity offset. below.
 The center of gravity offset is defined as the distance from the center of the tool flange to the center of gravity of the attached payload.